joeytyz/ExcelDashboard/README.md

 # ExcelDashboard

-Disclaimer: Due to confidential reasons, the data is randomized and edited for public viewing purposes without data leak
+Disclaimer: Due to confidential reasons, the data is blanked off on sensitive data for public viewing purposes without data leak

 Environment: Microsoft Excel